zephyrproject-rtos/zephyr/doc/hardware/peripherals/i3c.rst

 I\ :sup:`2`\ C Devices under I3C Bus
 ====================================

-Since I3C is backware compatible with I\ :sup:`2`\ C, the I3C controller API can accommodate I2C API calls without modifications if the controller device driver implements the I2C API.
+Since I3C is backward compatible with I\ :sup:`2`\ C, the I3C controller API can accommodate I2C API calls without modifications if the controller device driver implements the I2C API.
 This has the advantage of using existing I2C devices without any modifications to their device drivers.